fabd/diablo2-runewizard/src/components/HelpText.md

 ## What is it?

-The Runewizard lets you check easily what [runewords](http://classic.battle.net/diablo2exp/items/runewords.shtml) you can make with the [runes](http://classic.battle.net/diablo2exp/items/runes.shtml) you have on a Diablo II character.
+The Runewizard lets you check easily what runewords you can make with the runes you have found.

-It is compatible with Diablo II LoD version 1.14 (patches after 1.11 didn't introduce new runewords).

 Click on the runes to mark which ones you have found.
 The available runewords will be highlighted automatically.

-The table can be sorted, try clicking on "Type" to sort runewords by equipment type, you may find it useful!
+The table can be sorted : try clicking on the table headings, you may find it useful!

 ## Runes